darasimiolaifa/Pipeline-Assignment/README.md

 > How the API was Implemented.
 <br />
 The API was built using barebones NodeJs without installing any framework or package, although it borrows from some of the semantics of popular NodeJs frameworks, especially ExpressJs.<br /><br />
-Concepts like Routing, Middleare, and Response methods were implemented to make the API development easier and more organized.<br /><br />
+Concepts like Routing, Middleware, and Response methods were implemented to make the API development easier and more organized.<br /><br />

 ## Hosting
 The API is hosted on Heroku at [Validate Card API](https://validate-card-api.herokuapp.com/)